switchboard-xyz/switchboard/cli/README.md

   --arm                         apple silicon needs to use a docker image for linux/arm64 --cluster=<option>            [default: localnet] cluster
                                 <options: localnet|devnet>
-  --delay=<value>               [default: 30000] the number of milliseconds after starting the Switchboard oracle to
-                                start running the Anchor test suite --detach                      keep the localnet rpc running --mainnetBeta                 WARNING: use mainnet-beta solana cluster --nodeImage=<value>           [default: dev-v2-RC_01_05_23_03_24] public key of the oracle to start-up --oracleDelay=<value>         [default: 5000] the number of milliseconds after starting the validator to start the Switchboard oracle --oracleKey=<value>           public key of the oracle to start-up --programId=<value>           alternative Switchboard program ID to interact with
+  --detach                      keep the localnet rpc running --mainnetBeta                 WARNING: use mainnet-beta solana cluster --nodeImage=<value>           [default: dev-v2-RC_01_05_23_03_24] public key of the oracle to start-up --oracleKey=<value>           public key of the oracle to start-up --programId=<value>           alternative Switchboard program ID to interact with